GetAutomaApp/opensource-actions/swiftlint/README.md

 ## Configuration

-This action will use your repository's `.swiftlint.yml` file if present.
-If no configuration file is found, it will use a default set of rules that enforce common Swift style guidelines.
+This action requires your repository to have a `.swiftlint.yml` file with your desired SwiftLint rules configuration.

 ## License